devopsguytm/nodejs-tekton/README.md

 ---

-## Deploy NodeJs Application using Tekton and Jenkins Pipeline
+## Build & Deploy NodeJs Application using Tekton and Jenkins Pipeline

 **Tutorials**